Little Witch Nobeta Review – Anime Soulslike

 Little Witch Nobeta Gameplay

-While evading attacks you also have to keep an eye out for your stamina meter as actions such as evading and sprinting can eat it up.
+While evading attacks, you must watch for your stamina meter, as actions such as evading and sprinting can eat it up.
 If this meter is completely depleted, you’ll be a sitting duck and more susceptible to attacks.
 But all is not lost if this happens and you run out of HP, as you can respawn at the last Goddess Statue you encountered.
 These statues are scattered throughout the map and basically serve as your bonfires.

-These spells aren’t the only powers Nobeta holds though, as she can also use incantations that provide different temporary buffs.
-For example, lightning incantations can slow down time, while ice incantations can provide you with more durability, reducing the damage input.
-Fire incantations on the other hand greatly increase the damage you can deal to your opponents.
-These incantations are lifesavers when you are surrounded by a large number of enemies.
-However, the downside is that you are vulnerable while casting them and do usually take some time to cast.
+On the other hand, fire incantations greatly increase the damage you can deal to your opponents.
+These incantations are lifesavers when a large number of enemies surround you.
+However, the downside is that you are vulnerable while casting them and usually take some time to cast.

 Defeating your foes rewards you with Crafted Souls, which can be used to buy some single-use buffs or level up your stats.
-You can grind through enemies to level up your stats so that you stand a better chance at taking on more powerful enemies.
-And if you do die, you only lose a portion of your Crafted Souls, which actually encourages you to take more risks while exploring, without the fear of losing all your progress due to a single misstep.
+You can grind through enemies to level up your stats to stand a better chance at taking on more powerful enemies.
+And if you die, you only lose a portion of your Crafted Souls, which encourages you to take more risks while exploring without the fear of losing all your progress due to a single misstep.

-The different combinations of offensive spells, mixed with incantations and a few melee attacks in between make for a fun gameplay experience and I did not find myself getting bored of it, even though the spells are limited.
-The key here lies in the good enemy design, especially the boss battles, which are surprisingly really well done.
-You’ll die multiple times during these, but that will be because of your own lack of understanding of the boss’s attack patterns.
-And the satisfaction you get after learning the ropes and being able to predict their moves, is one of the most rewarding things about the game.
+The different combinations of offensive spells, mixed with incantations and a few melee attacks in between, make for a fun gameplay experience.
+I did not get bored, even though the spells were limited.
+The key here lies in the good enemy design, especially the boss battles, which are surprisingly well done.

 Visuals And Performance